Lucidare/ReplaceTTT/README.md

 ## Game Overview
 - Each player starts with **3 small**, **3 medium**, and **2 large pieces**.
-- Players may **place larger pieces over their opponent's smaller pieces** to gain control.
+- Players may **place larger pieces over their opponent's smaller pieces** to gain control. (opponent's pieces are not given back)
 - The objective is to either:
   - **Get 3 in a row** (horizontally, vertically, or diagonally), or
   - **Control more pieces on the board** when no valid moves are left.